-The UNEQUIvOCAL thematic track is organized during the International Conference on Computational Science ICCS 2020 in Amsterdam, The Netherlands, June 3 – June 5, 2020.
+The UNEQUIvOCAL thematic track is organized as a part of the International Conference on Computational Science ICCS 2022 that will be held in London, United Kingdom from 21 to 23 June 2022.

 Topics of interest